Mr94t3z/Mr94t3z/README.md

 </h1>

 <p align='center'>
-  A Blockchain Develover from Indonesian.
+  A blockchain develover from Indonesian.
 </p>